s-cosseddu/ESMD/README.md

 Major mode to use VMD within emacs.
 It is derived from tcl mode but allow to run an instance of VMD in a second buffer in order to send on-the-fly the commands.
-It add to tcl-mode tree keys to directly interact with VMD:
+Three combinations of keys are added to tcl-mode to directly interact with VMD:
-"\C-c\C-n" vmd-send-line
+- "\C-c\C-n" vmd-send-line
-"\C-c\C-r" vmd-send-region
+- "\C-c\C-r" vmd-send-region
-"\C-c\C-q" vmd-send-abort
+- "\C-c\C-q" vmd-send-abort

 Usage:
 -----------